yapishu/after-dark/index.md

 │       └── return-flying-toasters.md
 ```

-Read more about how to [block search indexing with meta tags](https://support.google.com/webmasters/answer/93710).
+To learn more about how this works, read [block search indexing with meta tags](https://support.google.com/webmasters/answer/93710).

 ## Using the Table of Contents